 There are dozens upon dozens of cryptocurrencies out there, and people are busy inventing new cryptocurrencies on a continuous basis.
 Right now, the most common ones you will find listed on sportsbook banking pages include:

-This was the first cryptocurrency invented, and it remains the most famous and widely used amongst them.
-Bitcoin rose to new heights last year both literally and figuratively.
-Its value against other currencies soared, and as a result, public interest in it (as well as other cryptocurrencies) blossomed.
+This was the first cryptocurrency invented, and it remains the most famous and widely used among them.
+Bitcoin rose to new heights this year both literally and figuratively.
+Its value against other currencies has soared, and as a result, public interest in it (as well as other cryptocurrencies) has blossomed.

 Since then, bitcoin has come back to earth, but interest in cryptocurrencies certainly hasn’t waned.
 Many people continue to enjoy the convenience of bitcoin, and love to use it for sports betting and casino gambling.